 5.25.
 In all appropriate cases, no later than 5 clear days before the pre-trial review, or by the date specified by the Court:

 (a) each party must file and serve on all other parties a completed copy of the pre-trial checklist in the form set out in Appendix D;

-(b) the claimant is to file with the Court and provide to all other parties an agreed timetable for the trial providing for (as necessary) oral submissions, witnesses of fact and expert evidence; in the event the trial timetable is not agreed, any differences of view should be clearly identified;
+(b) the claimant is to file with the Court and provide to all other parties an agreed timetable for the trial providing for (as necessary) oral submissions, witnesses of fact and expert evidence; in the event the trial timetable is not agreed, any differences of view should be identified with clarity;

 (c) in the event that there are any outstanding matters in relation to the trial requiring directions from the Court, the claimant is to file with the Court and provide to all other parties a copy of any proposed directions that are agreed; and